EVENTS & ACTIVITIES

-YANA (Sheriff's Volunteer Program): members create beautiful succulent topped pumpkins for the fall season for shut-in's in the community.
-The gifts are distributed by the volunteer Sheriff's.
+YANA (Sheriff's Volunteer Program): Members create beautiful succulent topped pumpkins for the fall season for shut-ins in the community.
+The gifts are distributed by the Senior Volunteer Patrol.

 ARTS IN THE PARK: Hosting a booth at the annual children’s festival.

 FLOWER SHOW: A flower show is held in April in even numbered years (alternating with the garden tour).
 All members participate in set up/clean up and/or entering exhibits.
-Nonmembers may also enter flowers and designs for exhibit and competition.
+Nonmembers are encouraged to enter flowers and designs for exhibit and competition.
 The event is the Club's "gift" to the community.

 GARDEN TOUR: In odd numbered years (alternating with the flower show) a tour of private home gardens in the Fallbrook area is arranged by the Club.
 Proceeds benefit the scholarship fund, community service efforts, and the general fund.